Destroyer. Symbolically, it refers to the Bible that was the source of the cutting truths

 linen—righteousness; purple—royalty; silk—nature transformation (through baptism and

-actual death); scarlet—justification; thyme wood—everlasting life (which is a savor of
+actual death); scarlet—justification; thyine wood—everlasting life (which is a savor of

 life unto life; ivory—standing or condition of the saints; precious wood—noble humanity;